elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 Seems to be that I failed to compile the reverse shell correctly to the target.

 # Compiling
+It's crucial for me to state that I wanted to be able to compile and run my **own program**.
+That is why I did not attempt beforehand to deploy a reverse shell using `bash`, `nc`, `python`, `perl`, etc.
+Though, even if I wanted to, none of those were available on the system.

 Throughout the process I learned that MIPS, which is the architecture that the router runs, has a lot of different variations, and that compiling a program to run on the device turned out to be a bigger challenge than I expected.